quantumhu/testing2.0/understanding_generators.md

 );
 ```

 __*Disclaimer: Bad Code*__ A not-very-good way of doing probability would be to filter based on a random number.
 The below code will select an INSERT action, a SELECT action, or a RETURN action 25% of the time.
-This is bad because jqwik has to calculate and then discard results 75% of the time if it is RETURN, whereas using `frequency` will encode the probability into the generation.
+Though for illustration purposes, it is possible!
 ```java
 import java.util.Random;
 Random random = new Random();